noaione/jwt-lc-rs/README.md

 A simple library for generating and verifying JWTs using [aws-lc-rs](https://github.com/aws/aws-lc-rs)

-This library only includes a tiny subset of the RFC specs.
+This library does not implement the JWS specifications from the RFCs.

 ## Supported algorithms
 - `HS256`